-Babur (Persian: بابر, translit.
+Babur (Persian: بابر, transit.
 Bābur, lit.
-‘Tiger’; 14 February 1483 – 26 December 1530), born Ẓahīr-ud-Dīn Muḥammad (Persian: ظهیرالدین محمد, translit. Ẓahīr ad-Dīn Muḥammad), was a conqueror from Central Asia who, following a series of setbacks, finally succeeded in laying the basis for the Mughal dynasty in the Indian subcontinent and became the first Mughal emperor.
-He was a direct descendant of Turco-Mongol conqueror Timur(Tamurlane) from the Barlas clan, through his father, and also a descendant of Genghis Khan through his mother.
-He was also influenced by the Persian culture and this affected both his own actions and those of his successors, giving rise to a significant expansion of the Persianate ethos in the Indian subcontinent.
-Babur’s memoirs form the main source for details of his life.
+‘Tiger’; 14 February 1483 – 26 December 1530), born Ẓahīr-up-Dīn Muḥammad (Persian: ظهیرالدین محمد, translit. Ẓahīr ad-Dīn Muḥammad), was a conqueror from Central Asia who, following a series of setbacks, finally succeeded in laying the basis for the Mughal dynasty in the Indian subcontinent and became the first Mughal emperor.
+He was a direct descendant of Turco-Mongol conqueror Timur(Tamerlane) from the Barlas clan through his father and also a descendant of Genghis Khan through his mother.
+The Persian culture also influenced him and affected his actions and those of his successors, giving rise to a significant expansion of the Persianate ethos in the Indian subcontinent.
+Babur’s memoirs form the primary source for details of his life.
 They are known as the Baburnama and were written in Chaghatai Turkic, his mother-tongue, though, according to Dale, “his Turkic prose is highly Persianized in its sentence structure, morphology or word formation and vocabulary.”Baburnama was translated into Persian during the rule of Babur’s grandson Akbar.

-Babur hailed from the Barlas tribe, which was of Mongol origin and had embraced Turkic and Persian culture.
+Babur hailed from the Barlas tribe of Mongol origin and embraced Turkic and Persian culture.
 They had also converted to Islam centuries earlier and resided in Turkestan and Khorasan.
 Aside from the Chaghatai language, Babur was equally fluent in Persian, the lingua franca of the Timurid elite.
-Hence, Babur, though nominally a Mongol (or Moghul in Persian language), drew much of his support from the local Turkic and Iranian people of Central Asia, and his army was diverse in its ethnic makeup.
+Hence, Babur, though nominally a Mongol (or Moghul in the Persian language), drew much of his support from the local Turkic and Iranian people of Central Asia, and his army was diverse in its ethnic makeup.
 It included Persians (known to Babur as “Sarts” and “Tajiks“), ethnic Afghans, Arabs, as well as Barlas and Chaghatayid Turko-Mongols from Central Asia.